 - FMCSA violations.
 The Federal Motor Carrier Safety Administration has regulations and rules in place to protect motorists.
 When truck drivers and trucking companies fail to abide by these rules, they can be liable.
 For example, driving too many hours or destroying log books are violations of these regulations.

-To get the most from your Georgia trucking accident claim, contact an experienced Norcross injury attorney at the Law Offices of Shane Smith at 770.487.8999 for a free initial case consultation today.
+To get the most from your Georgia trucking accident claim, contact an experienced Norcross injury attorney at Shane Smith Law at 770.487.8999 for a free initial case consultation today.